C5m7b4/kubernetes-net/README.md

 # kubernetes for .net cor apis

+firstly I want to give a shoutout to a guy named Les Jackson.
+He put a video up on youtube that is an 11 hour course on microservices.
+If you have not watched, you can find it [here](https://www.youtube.com/watch?v=DgVjEo3OGBI)

+I really wanted to drive some of these concepts home for myself and possible others in the future, so I documented my entire 11 hour journey into this repo.
+Again, this not my work, but an inspiration, and something that can refer back to in the future when implementing microservices.

 firstly we are going to create a blank folder in our dev directory

 then we are going to initialize it